 Account takeover is a form of identity theft and fraud.
 It can happen when an online fraudster poses as a genuine customer to gain control of an account and uses the account to make unauthorized transactions and other actions.

 Fraudsters can take over any type of account, including credit card, bank, crypto, gaming, email, social media, food delivery, and other online providers.

 By posing as a real user, the cybercriminal can alter account details, use stolen information to drain the account’s store of value, access further accounts, steal sensitive data or financial information, or send out phishing emails.

-We have put together this guide to help you find out more about account takeover techniques and measures that can be taken to help protect against them.
+We have put together this guide to help you find out more about account takeover protection techniques and measures that can be taken to help prevent them.

 Account takeover statistics

 Account takeover attacks are not new, yet the problem continues to escalate.
 A report from last year has shown that the number of fraudulent login attempts increased by a massive 282 percent.

 Physical product sales via ecommerce businesses saw an account takeover increase of 378 percent since COVID-19, as more users created accounts by providing credentials to shop online.

 61 percent of account takeover attacks have targeted ecommerce accounts, but they have become common across many industries where access to an account has inherent value.
 For example, financial services, hospitality, healthcare, utilities, media, gaming, internet services, and B2B SaaS are all likely targets